Joseph T. Copeland: The Civil War years

 A seasoned military man, having been promoted to colonel in the Maine Militia in the 1830s, Copeland offered his service at the brink of the Civil War.
-He joined the 1st Michigan Volunteer Cavalry Regiment at its organization, as lieutenant colonel, when age 48.
-He was commissioned and mustered August 22, 1861.
+He joined the 1st Michigan Volunteer Cavalry Regiment at its organization, as lieutenant colonel, at age 48.
+He was commissioned and mustered on August 22, 1861.
 When the 5th Michigan Volunteer Cavalry Regiment was organized August 14, 1862, Joseph was commissioned its colonel.
 Copeland was one of the first officers to appreciate the significance of the Spencer repeating rifle and supplied the 5th and 6th Michigan Cavalry regiments with the rifles.

 On November 29, 1862, he was given a star and assigned to command the Michigan Cavalry Brigade (Michigan Brigade), which consisted of several cavalry regiments.
 Copeland and the Michigan Cavalry Brigade distinguished themselves at the First Battle of Kernstown.
 "When the Confederates broke, he [Copeland] unleashed his men...in pursuit.
 Stone walls and fences did not dissipate the enthusiasm of the horsemen when Copeland gave the order to charge.
 Between two and three hundred retreating Rebels fell prisoner to them."

 Joseph's son, Frederick, followed his father into service during the Civil War, enlisting as 1st lieutenant in Company G of the 1st Michigan Volunteer Cavalry Regiment on September 25, 1862.
 He was subsequently promoted to the rank of captain and served on his father's staff until the close of the war.
-After the war Frederick moved first to Tennessee and then, in 1868, to Denver, Colorado, where he eventually became an electric car conductor.
+After the war, Frederick moved first to Tennessee and then, in 1868, to Denver, Colorado, where he eventually became an electric car conductor.
 He and his wife had four children, only one of whom survived past their first birthday.

 On June 27, 1863, Brigadier General Copeland was commanding the Fifth and Sixth Cavalry on reconnaissance through Pennsylvania to find General Robert E. Lee's forces.
 During the early hours of June 29, 1863, Copeland and his staff were riding towards Emmitsburg, Maryland, when an approaching courier informed the fifty-year-old that he had been removed from command of the Michigan Cavalry Brigade.

 So on the eve of the Battle of Gettysburg, Copeland was replaced by General George Armstrong Custer.
 Copeland protested his removal to no avail.
 According to one historian, the change in command "seems to have been no reflection on Copeland's integrity or patriotism."
 Instead, "he was overage for a cavalry commander and with the change of army commanders (McClellan had been removed)... the entire Cavalry Corps was overhauled."

-For the rest of the war Copeland commanded the depot for drafted men at Annapolis, Maryland, and later Pittsburgh, Pennsylvania.
+For the rest of the war, Copeland commanded the depot for drafted men at Annapolis, Maryland, and later Pittsburgh, Pennsylvania.
 His last command was the military prison at Alton, Illinois.
 Copeland resigned his commission on November 8, 1865, and returned to his home in West Bloomfield.